THE SHIPYARD

 The three ships

 did not survive long in their original configuration.
-The Richthofen was converted to an FFV
+The Richthofen

-converted to FFEs in Y170.
+remaining two ships were converted to FFEs in Y170.

-Oliver Hazard Perry, Issac Hull.
+Names: Richthofen, Oliver Hazard Perry, Issac Hull.

 Fast War Destroyer Scout (DFS):